The-Strategy-Unit/nhp_inputs/home.md

 time, but can be set to a specific value to repeat a prior model run
 * The number of iterations to use within the monte-carlo simulation.
 This defaults to 256 runs, but can be set to 512 or 1024 runs.

-## Uploading previous parameters

-If you wish to use a previous set of parameters (which can be downloaded on the "Run Model" page), you can do so under this section.